kataras/build-a-better-web-together/serialize-engines.md

 import "github.com/kataras/iris"

 func main() {

+	// SerializeToString gives you the result of the serialize engine(serializer)'s work, it doesn't renders to the client but you can use
+	// this function to collect the end result and send it via e-mail to the user, or anything you can imagine.

+	// Note that: iris.SerializeToString is called outside of the context, using your iris $instance (iris. is the default)

 	markdownContents := `## Hello Markdown from Iris

 This is an example of Markdown with Iris